 Kevin is a Research Fellow in the School of Culture and Creative Arts at the University of Glasgow.
 In 2016, Kevin completed a PhD in history at University College London and has written about LGBTQ data for publications including WIRED, The Independent and The Scotsman.

 He is a member of the Royal Society of Edinburgh’s Young Academy of Scotland, sits on Young Scot’s Data Advisory Group and the boards of Evaluation Support Scotland and the Equality Network.

 Kevin’s writing is represented by Eli Keren of United Agents.

-Data // LGBT+ // Queer // Sexual orientation // Gender // Research methods // Censuses
+Data // LGBTQ+ // Queer // Sexual orientation // Gender // Research methods // Censuses